Supereg/homebridge-http-notification-server/README.md

 ### Implementation in the homebridge accessory (receiver)

-First of all you need to specify a handler function in your homebridge accessory. `homebridge-http-notification-server` locates it's registration function in the `global` variable `notificationRegistration` at plugin initialization time.
+First of all you need to specify a handler function in your homebridge accessory. `homebridge-http-notification-server` locates its registration function in the `global` variable `notificationRegistration` at plugin initialization time.

 In order to be sure, that `homebridge-http-notification-server` was already loaded by homebridge, you listen on the event `didFinishLaunching` of the homebridge api.